faisalee/ExodusBin/README.md

 #Additional Criteria like LIMIT or ORDER BY etc., following is an Example
 SCHEMANAME.TABLEname.AdditionalCriteria = LIMIT 13

+#Create (YES/NO) for Additional Objects while Migrating
+CreateViews=YES
+CreatePLSQL=YES
+CreateTriggers=YES
 ```

 For first time, change the `DryRun=NO` to `YES` so that we can be sure of our setup.

-The TargetConnectParams has now `rewriteBatchedStatements` this will rewrite bulk statements automatically for much faster writes!
+The TargetConnectParams has now `rewriteBatchedStatements=true` this will rewrite bulk statements automatically for much faster writes!

 `WHERECriteria` and `AdditionalCriteria` have been added to take care of extra WHERE clause for individual tables and additional expression like `ORDER BY` or `LIMIT n`